Niksko/Niksko/README.md

 - Cocktails
 - Carbonation
 - Coffee
-- Bread and milling your own flour
+- Home-milled flour for bread or pasta making
 - Lacto fermentation
-- Cured fish products (tuna bacon)
+- Cured fish products (tuna bacon, gravlax)

 I never really was a sports guy, but now I try and watch Vancouver Canucks games.
 Maybe it just took a sport completely divorced from my home country and culture to get me interested?